Indigenous Peoples and Canadian Law

 Presentation

-In-person lecture and synchronous online small group discussion.
+Lecture, discussion.
 Note: This course satisfies the Indigenous and Aboriginal Law Requirement.

 Upper Year Research & Writing Requirement